halponton/email.ponton.io/README.md

 ## Stack Dependencies

 ```
-dev-email-certificate
+dev-email-certificate ──┐
-  └─> dev-email-api-gateway
+                        ├──> dev-email-api-gateway
+dev-email-dynamodb ─────┘
 ```

-The certificate stack must be deployed first as the API Gateway stack depends on the ACM certificate.
+The API Gateway stack depends on:
+- Certificate stack (for ACM certificate and Route53 hosted zone)
+- DynamoDB stack (for table references and IAM permissions)

+Certificate and DynamoDB stacks can be deployed in parallel.

 ## Environment Variables